pixelastic/firost/docs/src/glob.md

 Set `options.directories` to `false` to match only files, and not directories.

+Set `options.absolutePaths` to `false` to return relative paths instead of absolute ones.

 You can also pass any of [globby][1] or [fast-glob][2] options.

 [1]: https://github.com/sindresorhus/globby#options